The total revenue Budget Requirement for the City Council for 2023/24 is expected to be £201.6m.

 If you can’t get council tax support based on your income, you may still be able to get help with your council tax if you are the only person liable to pay it and you have another adult (or adults) on a low income living in your home, not including your partner, joint tenant or joint owner.
 We work out second adult rebate based on the income of the other adults.
 Your income and savings do not affect how we work it out.

 Do you qualify for council tax support?

-Visit our website (My Portsmouth) and search for ‘apply for benefits’.
+Visit www.portsmouth.gov.uk and search for ‘apply for benefits’.
 You can claim online or contact Revenues & Benefits.

 Have your circumstances changed?

 If you are currently receiving council tax support and/or housing benefit and you have had a change of circumstances, please let us know.

 Paying by credit or debit card